All-Ready-Already | Commonly Confused Words

 etymology

-• Already is a single word that often relates to time, implying something happened sooner than expected.
+• Already is a single word often used to express that something has happened before a certain time or sooner than expected.

 © 2025 Lithium Lab Pte Ltd